corewar-teamprojekt/corewar/api-v1.md

 Result will only be valid when gameState is `FINISHED`, beforehand it is undefined.

 playerXSubmitted will switch back to false once the gameState switches to `FINISHED`

+### query parameters:
+- showVisualizationData: boolean, optional, default is true
+    - If true, the response will contain the visualization data
+    - If false, the visualization data in the response will be an empty list

 ## responses:
 ### 200: